Terms & Policies

 • Managing event registrations and attendance: We process your personal data to plan and host events for which you have registered or that you attend, including sending related communications to you.

-• Maintaining security of the Plait Services and Sites: We process your personal data to control unauthorised use or abuse of the Plait Services and Sites, or otherwise detect, investigate or prevent activities that may violate Plait policies or applicable laws, in reliance on our legitimate interests to maintain and promote the safety and security of the Plait Sites and Services.
+• Maintaining security of the Plait Services and Sites: We process your personal data to control unauthorized use or abuse of the Plait Services and Sites, or otherwise detect, investigate or prevent activities that may violate Plait policies or applicable laws, in reliance on our legitimate interests to maintain and promote the safety and security of the Plait Sites and Services.

 • Carrying out other legitimate business purposes: including invoicing, audits, fraud monitoring and prevention.